mrluc/ws-derping/README.md

    In practice we can only use from base-58 to base-93, and utf-8 is actually only base-128 for our purposes, but any of that would be quite an improvement on base-10!
+(Oooh, and the ws Quake encodes into 2-character pairs - very smart).

    gzip would whittle down the improvement with larger message bodies, but the nature of websocket frames is that they'll likely be smallish and frequent.

 So that's what I played around with first!
 There are some classes sketched out around this that I'll probably extract out into a little library before continuing on with my merry